 The Company expects that its existing capital resources, revenues from collaborative agreements and income earned on invested capital will be sufficient to fund its operations through 1999.
 The Company's cash requirements may vary, however, depending on numerous factors.
-Lack of necessary funds may require the Company to delay, scale back or eliminate some or all of its research and product development programs and/or its capital expenditures or to license its potential products or technologies to third parties.
+Lack of necessary funds may require the Company to: delay, scale back or eliminate some or all of its research and product development programs; and/or reduce its capital expenditures; and/or license its potential products or technologies to third parties.